stubeedoo/Hackrf-one/README.md

-# Hackrf One Splash screen
+# Hackrf one splash screen
 A radio and game splash screen to for the Hackrf